OSU-HPCC/new_user_tutorial/new_user_tutorial.md

 ```

 # Nano
-Nano is a text editor for the terminal.
-You can use Nano to edit the example script to fit your job’s needs.
+Nano is a terminal text editor.
+You can use Nano to edit the example script so it fits your job’s needs.

-* Add a command telling Cowboy to email you once the job has completed.
-Edit the submission script using `nano`.
+* Use `nano` to add a command telling Cowboy to email you once the job has finished.

 ```bash
 $ nano helloworld.pbs